Jeremiah 50 – A Word of Judgment Against Babylon

 i.
 Like the rams before the flocks: “Once the sheepfold was opened the male goats would rush to leave the enclosure first.
 So Judah would be in the forefront of captive peoples breaking loose from Babylon to return home.”
 (Thompson)

 ii.
-An assembly of great nations from the north country: “The army of Cyrus was composed of Medes, Persians, Armenians, Caducians, Sacae, &c.
-Though all these did not come from the north; yet they were arranged under the Medes, who did come from the north, in reference to Babylon.”
+An assembly of great nations from the north country: “The army of Cyrus was composed of Medes, Persians, Armenians, Caducians, Sacae, etc. Though all these did not come from the north; yet they were arranged under the Medes, who did come from the north, in reference to Babylon.”
 (Clarke)

 b.
 Chaldea shall become plunder: The great army that would come against Babylon would take its wealth and greatness.
 This was fulfilled when the Medes and Persians conquered Babylon, and will be even more completely fulfilled in the fall of Babylon in the end times (Revelation 17-18).

-2. (11-16) The fall of Babylon is the vengeance of the LORD.
+2. (11-16) The fall of Babylon is the vengeance of the Lord.